amazonpay-labs/amazonpay-sample-app-v2/ios/README_swv2app.md

 ![](docimg/xcode_customurlscheme2.png)

 Now we are ready to call the Native code.
-Now we need to add the URL "{URL Schemes defined above in XCode}://..." to the SFSafariView. on SFSafariViewController, and the following code added to AppDelegate.swift will be executed.
+When you call the URL "{URL Schemes defined above in XCode}://..." on SFSafariViewController, the following code added to AppDelegate.swift will be executed.

 ```swift
 // Excerpt from AppDelegate.swift